Frequently asked questions

 Often survivors face victim blaming and invalidation of their experiences when reporting.
 Students may feel that their institution and administrators do not take their reports of sexual assault seriously and are being discriminated against based on their race and status as a survivor.
 Though it is unlikely that administrators would show overt signs of discrimination, students continue to experience microaggressions perpetrated by schools.
 Some examples of schools discriminating against students of color are:

 Disbelief in sexual violence experiences because of racist and sexist stereotypes about WOC (especially in cases of White perpetrators)

 Purposely misinforming students of their rights under Title IX and Title VI

-Using previous victimization against marginalized communities (ie LGBTQ of color, trans women of color, Native and Black women) to discriminate in sexual assault cases
+Using previous victimization against marginalized communities (ie LGBTQ of color, trans women of color, Native and African American women) to discriminate in sexual assault cases

 Failure to provide comprehensive and culturally competent resources to survivors of color after an assault